MonkieDein/Rasr_submit/README.md

 ## 3. Evaluator.R
 Generate sample instances and deploy policies.

+For reproducibility purposes we set an arbitrary seed (1), sample only 10,000 instances, and uses time horizon 500 for the experiment.
+In the main body of the paper, we use a random 100,000 instances and time horizon 1,000.
+Regardless, the trend and information of the solution are similar.

 ## RiskOfEval.R
 Calculate the Risk of Return of the evaluated sample instances.